ETF - Exchange Traded Funds

 Types of ETFs

 Regardless of your investment goals, almost all investors may profit from ETFs, be it for income generation, price appreciation, or partly offsetting risk in your portfolio.
+You can choose to invest in these ETFs that are given below:

 1. Bond ETFs

 Bond ETFs provide investors with a steady stream of income.
 The performance of the underlying bonds affects their income distribution.
 Bond ETFs do not have a maturity date, unlike their underlying securities.
 They usually trade at a higher or lower price than the actual bond price.
-Bonds are an excellent method to diversify a portfolio and reduce the risks associated with investing.

 2. Inverse ETFs